 Darci joined Central Academy in 2014, where she taught World Literature, Advanced Placement Language and Composition, and Advanced Placement Literature.
 Previously she taught DMACC Composition and Introduction to Literature at Roland-Story High School.
 During the summer, she also teaches for Grand View University and Des Moines Area Community College.
 She received her BS in English Literature and her Masters of Fine Arts in Creative Writing and Environment from Iowa State University.

-Michael joined the Central Academy staff in 2007, teaching Geometry, Precalculus, and Advanced Math Topics.
+Michael Marcketti joined the Central Academy staff in 2007.
+He has taught Algebra 1, Geometry, Algebra 2, Radically Accelerated Math 1, IB Mathematics SL Year 2, AP Calculus AB, and Advanced Math Problem Solving.
 He received his BA in Mathematics from Grinnell College, and his M. Ed from Graceland University, with additional courses from ISU, U of I, and Southern University.
-Michael has previously taught at West High School in Iowa City, The Episcopal School in Baton Rouge, Roosevelt High School and is an instructor for the Belin-Blank International Center for Gifted Education.
-He is a recipient of the Edyth May Sliffe Award.
+Mr. Marcketti has previously taught at West High School in Iowa City, The Episcopal School in Baton Rouge, Roosevelt High School and is an instructor for the Belin-Blank International Center for Gifted Education.
+He is a two-time recipient of the Edyth May Sliffe Award for Distinguished Secondary Mathematics Teaching.
 Additionally, he has been an American Regions Mathematics League Coach, an officer of the Iowa Council of Teachers of Mathematics, and a member of the National Council of Teachers of Mathematics.

 AP Calculus AB